Air Dry Clay Sculpture Foundations II: Equine Anatomy and the Armature

 Sometimes I play with anatomical features, such as making a foals legs longer, to emphasise aspects and experiment with ideas.

-Once I gather, physically and mentally, the reference materials I need (sometimes I use a picture to help with positioning of the joints and muscling), I start by making a maquette: a small study or 3D model of the larger sculpture.
+Once I gather, physically and mentally, the reference materials I need (I uses multiple pictures to help with positioning of the joints and muscling), I start by making a maquette: a small study or 3D model of the larger sculpture.
 This method helps to define the final form, and provides a useful 3D reference when sculpting.

 Finally, I bulk out the sculpture, usually using aluminium foil, to keep the whole thing as light as possible.
 Adding too much armature material can cause problems once the clay is put on top.
 Sometimes it’s better to use more clay, which can easily be removed, rather than trying to cover an exposed armature.